hackutd/hackutd-tech-guide/dayof/Guided Project/index.md

 **Currently converting the Notion guide into markdown to be compatible with this site. for now you can access the guide via this [link](https://hackutd.notion.site/HackUTD-Ripple-Effect-Guided-Project-3ff201694b2e451abf6f210d502e4a7d).**

-## Welcome to HackUTD Ripple Effect!
+## Welcome to HackUTD Lost in the Pages!

 This guided project is for hackers who need help getting started with creating a **full-stack application**.
 It comprises multiple sections that will go from creating the front end to creating a backend to calling APIs.